Comment on page

 - Link to previous GNN Update: Add a link back to the previous GNN update as a reference.

-- Each month we review our progress against our company-level goals.
+- Each month we review our progress against our company-level standard operating metrics.

-- The GNN Updates are prepared by the DRIs for each goal.
+- The GNN Updates are prepared by business owners with input from the data owners.

 - In the MBR we align on the most important opportunities to accelerate the company, and supporting the DRI with Next Actions across the company to bring a goal back to success.